osageev/osageev.github.io/projects/looper/index.md

 permalink: /projects/looper/
 ---

-# SmartLooper v0
+# SmartLooper

-This page showcases demo videos of the **v0 version** of the SmartLooper system — our current early-stage prototype.
+This page showcases demo videos of the SmartLooper system — our current early-stage prototype.
 This version accompanies our [blog post](/blog/introducing-smartlooper/) and will be updated as the system evolves.

 ---